JacquesLucke/animation_nodes_manual/docs/user_guide/getting_started/execution.rst

 **Always** option is enabled by default and it does what we stated before, that is, execute the nodetree as much as possible.
 This option should not be used unless absolutely needed.
 A possible uses for it is as follows:

-- A lot of variables that Animation Nodes uses in the scene are changing regularly and constantly, for instance, if the nodetree rely on the locations of tenths of objects that are constantly moving.
+- A lot of variables that Animation Nodes uses in the scene are changing regularly and constantly, for instance, if the nodetree relies on the locations of tenths of objects that are constantly moving.
 Had they just been couple of object, then it would be better to use *triggers* (Triggers will be presented later on).
 - When running a time based discretized simulations that need to be computed as fast as possible.

 .. image:: gifs/always.gif